You can find out who your super is with by logging into MyGov.

 account to the ATO to be able to see your superannuation details.

-1) Select a new fund and when you are setting up a new account, you can request the super fund to consolidate all your accounts into that account or,
+1) Select a new super fund and when you are setting up a new account, you can request the fund to consolidate all your accounts into your new account or,

 2) Select from your current funds you have which one you believe is best for you and then contact the fund to have them rollover all your super into that account or,